badookey/Ryutai/README.md

 *All libraries available within Processing's internal library viewer.*

 # Usage:
-- Plug in Leap motion, orient it to face it's camera's towards the Ceiling
+- Plug in Leap motion, orient it to face towards the Ceiling
 - Open Ryutai.pde in Processing 3.3.6
 -- Ryutai depends upon Bubble.pde, however Processing should automatically load Bubble.pde in a different tab
 - Click the 'Play' button to run Ryutai